CongducPham/LowCostLoRaGw/gw_full_latest/README-aes_lorawan.md

 Example 2: `post-processing_gw.py` handling a fake LoRaWAN packet for local decryption and processing
 ===================================================================================================

-`post_processing_gw.py` will be run in raw mode to accept packets in raw format and with local AES to locally decrypt. `post_processing_gw.py` will then detect a LoRaWAN packet format and starts the packet processing.
+`post_processing_gw.py` will be run in raw mode to accept packets in raw format and with local AES LoRaWAN capability to locally decrypt. `post_processing_gw.py` will then detect a LoRaWAN packet format and starts the packet processing.
 Here, we will show the result of a test using `test-loraWAN-2.py` that emulates an output from the low-level `lora_gateway` program.

 `test-loraWAN-2.py`: